Discover now the Fountains of the Waterway in the Park of the Royal Palace of Caserta along a path of almost 4km!

 The fountains of the spectacular waterway cross the second part of the Park, in the center of a long avenue that climbs towards the surrounding hills following their natural slope.
 The two side avenues are delimited by double-height holm oaks, in a typical shape called a “seat”.
 The three lines virtually join in the perspective vanishing point outlined by Monte Briano.
 Here there is a waterfall whose water comes from the Carolino Aqueduct.

-The rectilinear canal shows a discontinuous and varied articulation, alternating big basins, little waterfalls and wide segments of grassland.
-This solution, together with the slope, creates an optical artiﬁce that makes the street seems shorter than its real length (around 3 km).
-This shows Vanvitelli’s scenographic capabilities to manipulate the perspective creating the effect of an illusionist place.
-The most evocative aspects of the waterway, apart from its wonderful landscape component, are the fountains, decorated with a very rich sculptural apparatus.
+The spectacular Waterway have a straight but discontinuous basic shape, through the alternation of large pools, waterfalls, fountains and large lawns.
+This solution, together with the natural slope of the land, creates an optical illusion that makes the avenue of fountains appearing much shorter than its real length (over 3 km).
+This demonstrates Vanvitelli’s scenographic skills in manipulating perspective to create optical illusions.
+The most suggestive aspects of the fountains waterway, apart from the landscape aspect, are the fountains, decorated with a rich sculptural apparatus.

 The Fountain of the Dolphins represents the figure of a sea monster with the head of a dolphin, flanked by two smaller dolphins.
 The sculptures, in Bellona travertine, were made by Gaetano Salomone between 1776 and 1779.
 The drawing belongs (as per archive notes) to Carlo Vanvitelli, who re-elaborates those ones of his father.